What is a Drink Coaster aka Beer Mat?

 To many of us, drink coasters may not seem like a big deal.
 However, they serve a valuable function, and without them, you risk damaging your wooden furniture, marble countertop, tableware, and other surfaces.

 With that in mind, let’s delve deeper into the world of drink coasters.
-We’ll explore the different types, materials, and reasons you should keep a few handy in your own home.
+We’ll explore the different types, materials, and reasons you should keep a few handy in your own home for the next time you pour a pint.

 Drink Coaster History